Image by Sasin Tipchai

-(Editor's Note: While this article deals with honesty in dating, its information and advice are applicable to all relationships.)
+(Editor's Note: While this article deals with honesty in dating, its information and advice is applicable to all relationships.)

 Everyone values honest communication,

 but how many have the necessary honesty skills?

 In my work with hundreds of truth-seeking singles from New York to California, one conclusion is inescapable: almost everyone seems to value honest communication, but very few have the skills or the confidence to practice it consistently.
 According to most of the singles I have met in my travels, the typical dating situation is fraught with fear.
 It seems that when people believe there's a lot at stake, they get nervous and instead of being their creative, delightful selves, they resort to various anxiety management strategies.

 Lois met Jeff at a friend's birthday party and felt immediately drawn to him.
 But instead of spending time talking with him at the party, she found herself flirting with other men in hopes that Jeff would notice her.
 She left the party that night without having spoken a word to Jeff.

 Lois's behavior is an example of what I call a "control pattern."
 A control pattern is anything you do automatically, without awareness, to manage the anxiety of feeling "not in control."

 A favorite pattern of many people is to be overly nice or agreeable.
 Others try to appear cool or indifferent, as Lois did.
 Some try to impress by acting super confident.
 Others shrink into the woodwork and try to remain invisible.
 When you're in your control pattern, you are usually "on automatic," acting from habit rather than choice.